 Why study Psychology?

-The University of Cincinnati Department of Psychology offers the PhD in Psychology.
-Students may apply to our experimental training program or our APA-accredited training program in clinical psychology [contact: American Psychological Association, Office of Program Consultation and Accreditation, 750 First Street, NE, Washington, DC 20002-4242, (202) 336-5979)].
-The department trains doctoral-level researchers, primarily in the areas of health psychology, experimental and human factors, and neuropsychology.
-Students with interests outside these areas may apply for admission if their interests correspond closely to those of at least one faculty member.
+The University of Cincinnati Department of Psychology trains doctoral-level researchers, primarily in the areas of health psychology, behavioral and human factors, and neuropsychology.
+Additionally, prospective students with interests outside these areas may apply for admission if their interests correspond closely to those of at least one faculty member.

 Admission Requirements

-• Minimum of 24 quarter credit hours in non-introductory psychology courses
+• Minimum of 16 semester credit hours (or 24 quarter credit hours) in non-introductory undergradute psychology courses

 • At least one course in research methods in the behavioral or social sciences